MrCoolAndroid/MrCoolAndroid/README.md

 ## Who I am?
 - I am a young developer from Argentina, I started this journey in 2017!
-- I am a main C# developer, but im still open to new languages!
+- I am a main C# developer, but I'm still open to new languages!
 - New to GitHub, so I am still learning how to use it well

 ## What i am developing